rolandalla/wordpress-to-instagram/README.md

-# wordpress-to-instagram
+# Auto-Post To Instagram
-Auto-Post To Instagram will send automatic featured image + post title as a post int o your instagram account .
+post your images to Instagram by admin panel